 So, your sentence begins with “what is?” and ends with “what is it?”

-何ですか, you must be wondering what does this mean?
+何ですか, you must be wondering what this means.

 When do you put it to use?
-If you’re unsure about something or if someone calls out to you, do you ask Nan desu ka?
+Do you ask Nan desu ka if you’re unsure about something or if someone calls out to you?

 Desu is an all-purpose verb (is).
 Ka is a question mark.
 It is used to complete the sentence.